 Indian Medical Association (Himachal Pradesh) : IMA- HP

-Chapter 2: Introduction and precautions
+Chapter 2: Testing and diagnosis:

 Chapter 4: Personal protective equipment

 Unit 1: PDF document: This document is provided by WHO which gives recommendations for the rational use of personal protective equipment (PPE) in healthcare and community settings, as well as during the handling of cargo; in this context, PPE includes gloves, medical masks, goggles or a face shield, and gowns, as well as for specific procedures, respirators (i.e. N95 or FFP2 standard or equivalent) and aprons.

 Unit 2: Recorded webinar by AIIMS: This webinar was recorded on 30th March 2020.
 The webinar gives detail explanation about how the health care professional should prepare themself before examining the COVID-19 patient and how and where to dispose the mask, after examining the COVID-19 patients.

 Unit-3: Video by MoHFW on appropriate PPE used in different areas of hospital

 Chapter 5: Isolation and quarantine

 Unit 1: Isolation facility set up: This booklet is provided from NCDC which gives complete information about how to prepare the isolation wards, and the precautions to be adapted while wearing and removing personal protective equipment

 Unit 2: Guidelines for disinfection of quarantine facility of COVID-19: This document is provided by NCDC which provides detailed guidelines about the disinfection facility of coronavirus patient